visiongaiatechnology/sentinelcom/README.md

 **Do not use this in critical production environments.** For enterprise-grade kernel-level protection, we recommend established Solutions.

+## UPDATE
+- New Regex Filters
+- Red team tests for internal use to evaluate Sentinel VGT Sentinel We work every day to improve the Community Edition.

 ## 🔍 What is VGT Sentinel?

 VGT Sentinel Community Edition is a **modular, zero-dependency WordPress security framework** engineered to neutralize deterministic attack vectors without sacrificing performance.